nicholasss/Plantae/README.md

 - [ ] Fix respondWithError utility function to not reveal the error value to client
 - [ ] Replace all fmt.Errorf with errors.New where formatting or wrapping is not needed
+- [ ] Formalize JSON, SQL, and scripting variables to a single style.
+Either camelCase or snake_case.